backswan0/sparta-week3-planner-develop/README.md

 ## 🚀 Key Features

-- Implements CRUD functionality for plans and members.
+- Implements CRUD functionality for `members` and `plans`.
 - Stores data in an SQL database using JPA.
 - Resolves name duplication issues by using the user's identifier.

 ## 🔍 Characteristics

-- Separate the 3-layer architecture and DTOs into different packages by URL
+- Separates the 3-layer architecture and DTOs into different packages by URL

 ## 📜 More Information